studiocolibri/billy-bike/content/fr/faq.md

 ### What if the bike gets stolen during my reservation?

-Immediately call us.
+Immediately contact us.
 We will inform you that you need to file a complaint with the police and will guide you through following steps.
 (See section 3.4 of the Terms and Conditions)

 ### What if the bike is already damaged when I book it?